 Chris: Yeah.
 Yeah.

-Thank you for tuning in to this episode of The Business of Restoration by Next Gear Solutions, a podcast exploring technology and best practices in the restoration industry.
-Be sure to rate us and subscribe on iTunes or your favorite podcast provider.
-We’ll see you next time for Part Two of Chris and Garret’s conversation.
+Thank you for tuning in to this episode of The Business of Restoration by Next Gear Solutions, a podcast exploring technology and best practices for your restoration business.
+Be sure to rate, review, and subscribe on iTunes or your favorite podcast provider.
+We’ll see you next time on the Business of Restoration.